zhuqiuyang/hacker-notes/SICP/9BNotes.md

 (* 5 (* 4 (FACT-REC 3)))
 ```

 .
-And now, let's actually see that chain of stuff build up and where it is in themachine, OK?
+And now, let's actually see that chain of stuff build up and where it is in the machine, OK?

 ```markdown
 EXP: (FACT-REC 5) => (* N (FACT-REC (- N 1)))